deNBI/simpleVMWorkshop/part5.md

    that the master node is using.
 Therefore, please select *de.NBI large* as flavor and start two worker nodes by providing `2` as the worker count.

 4. Now click on Start!
-Thats it!
+That's it!
 Just with a few clicks you started your own cluster.

 ### 5.2 Investigate your cluster setup